-RC circuits
+RC Circuits

-In some cases, a resistor is not connected to a direct emf source, rather to a fully charged capacitor obviously alongside with a switch as shown in Figure 4.20a (Knight, 2016, p.
+In some cases, a resistor is not connected to a direct emf source, but to a fully charged capacitor alongside a switch as shown in the leftmost figure below (Knight, 2016, p.
 784) .
-Once the switch is closed, the capacitor start i ts discharge by delivering an electric current with the time to the resistor (Figure 4.20b (Knight, 2016, p.
-784)) until its complete discharge.
-On the other side, to charge a capacitor, an emf source must be added to the circuit as depicted in Figure 4.20c (Knight, 2016, p.
+Once the switch is closed, the capacitor starts i ts discharge by delivering an electric current to the resistor (middle figure below (Knight, 2016, p.
+784)) until it is completely discharged.
+To charge a capacitor, an emf source must be added to the circuit as depicted in the figure on the right (Knight, 2016, p.
 786).
-All those circuits cases are known as RC circuits since they involve both capacitor and resistor.
+All those circuit cases are known as RC (i.e., resistor-capacitor) circuits since they involve both a capacitor and a resistor.